SofthouseVxo/Education/Lectures/React/11-React-Hooks.md

 <br/>
 <br/>

 * Completely opt-in.
 You can try Hooks in a few components without rewriting any existing code.
-But you don’t have to learn or use Hooks right now if you don’t want to.
+But you don't have to learn or use Hooks right now if you don't want to.
 * 100% backwards-compatible.
-Hooks don’t contain any breaking changes.
+Hooks don't contain any breaking changes.
 * Available with the release of v16.8.0.
 (1 month ago)

 <br/>